xypan1232/iDeepE/README.md

                  [--window_size WINDOW_SIZE] [--local LOCAL] [--glob GLOB] <br>
                  [--ensemble ENSEMBLE] [--batch_size BATCH_SIZE] <br>
                  [--num_filters NUM_FILTERS] [--n_epochs N_EPOCHS] <br>
-It supports model training, testing and different model structure, MODEL_TYPE can be CNNs, CNN-LSTM and ResNet.
+It supports model training, testing and different model structure, MODEL_TYPE can be CNN, CNN-LSTM and ResNet.

 # Use case:
 You want to predict the binding sites fro RBP ALKBH5 using ensebling local and global CNNs, and the default model is ensembling model. <br>
-You first need train the model, then the trained models is used to predict for your sequences, the follwoing CLI will train a ensembling model using local and global CNNs using training positves and negatives. <br>
+You first need train the model, then the trained models is used to predict for your sequences, the follwoing CLI will train a ensembling model using local and global CNNs, which are trained using positves and negatives derived from CLIP-seq. <br>
 # step 1:
 1. python ideepe.py --posi=GraphProt_CLIP_sequences/ALKBH5_Baltz2012.train.positives.fa --nega=GraphProt_CLIP_sequences/ALKBH5_Baltz2012.train.negatives.fa --model_type=CNN --model_file=model.pkl --train=True
 <br>